astrojuanlu/old-blog-juanlu001.github.io/content/articles/2019-03-07_trip-pycon-namibia.rst

    'The currency for herero is cattle.'

    The dressmakers sweat to the lightbulb while we observe.
 The dress progresses slowly, layer by layer.
-Imagine that in reality they don't dress like that and everything is a joke to make fun of tourists, easily impressed.
+Can you imagine that in reality they don't dress like that and everything is a joke to make fun of tourists, easily impressed?

    Sandrine has become a local attraction.
 A man approached to ask how much he likes the combination between the dress and her skin color